-An important assumption in the above derivation is that a galaxy at some lookback time $\eta = \eta_0-\chi$ traces the tidal field at the same same time, rather than its full history.
-A number of works have considered a more nuanced ``fossil'' approach \citep{2014PhRvD..89h3507S,2020JCAP...07..005B}, by explicitly computing the impact of tidal fields on the second-order density field.
-For primordial gravitational waves, this was found to somewhat enhance the intrinsic alignment signal; however, it is fully degenerate with the unknown bias parameters if the perturbations are separable in time and space.
-For simplicity, we will ignore it henceforth, but caution that the precise values of vector and tensor biases are not well understood.
+The above derivation makes a number of limiting assumptions.
+Firstly, we assume that the galaxy at some lookback time $\eta = \eta_0-\chi$ traces the tidal field at the same same time, rather than its full history.
+Secondly, we neglect dependence of the bias parameters $b_{V,T}$ on the wavelength of vector or tensor mode.
+A number of works have considered a more nuanced ``fossil'' approach \citep{2014PhRvD..89h3507S,2020JCAP...07..005B,Akitsu:2022lkl,Akitsu:2022lkl}, by explicitly computing the impact of tidal fields on the second-order density field, both in theory and simulations.
+For primordial gravitational waves, this was found to somewhat enhance the intrinsic alignment signal, and give some scale-dependence \citep[cf.][Fig.\,1]{Akitsu:2020jvx}.
+For the purposes of forecasting, we neglect these effects since (a) a uniform rescaling is fully degenerate with the unknown bias parameters if the perturbations are separable in time and space, and (b) the scale-dependence is weak for tensor (and vector) modes with $k\gtrsim 10^{-3}\hMpc$.
+We proceed with a general warning however that the precise values of vector and tensor biases are not well understood.